kwaclaw/KdSoft.EtwListener/EtwEvents.PushAgent/deploy/ReadMe.md

         - Use a client certificate where the subject (DN) includes "role=etw-pushagent"
         - Use a client certificate where the Common Name (CN) is listed in the Agent Manager's appsettings.json under AgentValidation
      - The installer will use the first matching client certificate it can find in this directory.
+     - The Control::ClientCertificate::SubjectCN property in appsettings.local.json will be set to the client certificate's Common Name'
   2) The Https URL for the agent manager (which controls the agent service).

 - Steps: